20 Fun Things to do in Milwaukee in October

 Despite the fact that Milwaukee is a huge, modern city (the largest in the state), the heritage prevails even among its busy streets.

-To enjoy healthy, authentic, farm-to-table food Milwaukee Oktoberfest, head to one of the many restaurants offering hand-crafted meals.
+To enjoy healthy, authentic, farm-to-table food in Milwaukee, head to one of the many restaurants offering hand-crafted meals.
 Morel in eastern Milwaukee, for instance, offers seasonal menus composed of locally sourced produce.

 Parkside 23, meanwhile, located on the western side of town, is the only restaurant in Wisconsin with an on-site farm, ensuring full source consciousness for all ingredients.